The most beautiful villages in the Lot Valley

 To

 The pretty village of Vers (Saint-Géry-Vers) is at the confluence of the Vers stream and the Lot river.
-Surrounded by pretty cliffs, you can discover the Château des Anglais on looking up (just like in Cabrerets or Bouziès) and the chapel of Velles as you leave in the direction of Cahors.
+Surrounded by pretty cliffs, we discover the castle of the English by raising our eyes (just like in Cabrerets or Bouziès) and the chapel of Velles at its exit in the direction of Cahors.
 There was also a Roman aqueduct carved into the rock which allowed drinking water to be carried to Cahors.
 The village is also at the crossroads of St Jacques, between the GR46 coming from Rocamadour and the GR36 from Bouziès-St Cirq Lapopie.

 Aujols